Gene-Weaver/LeafMachine2/README.md

 ### Configuration Settings

-For the complete list of settings and their descriptions, refer to the provided config file.
+- For the complete list of settings and their descriptions, refer to the `SpecimenCrop.yaml` config file.

 ## Downloading Images from GBIF